 Live chat hours are Monday through Friday, 4 PM to 8 PM EST.

-I tested out the live chat feature to see how effective Squarespace agents are at providing support.
-Here’s the question I sent in:
+We tested out the live chat feature to see how effective Squarespace agents are at providing support.
+Here’s the question we sent in:

-Two minutes later, I was greeted with a response stating that all other advisors are currently helping other customers and my message was placed in queue position number three.
+Two minutes later, we were greeted with a response stating that all other advisors are currently helping other customers and our message was placed in queue position number three.

-Another three minutes later, I received this message:
+Another three minutes later, we received this message:

-Fourteen minutes after reaching out, I was finally connected with an agent.
+Fourteen minutes after reaching out, we were finally connected with an agent.
 Once connected, the agent was very knowledgeable and quick to respond.

-She was also very thorough and asked technical questions that could better help her understand my situation.
+She was also very thorough and asked technical questions that could better help her understand our situation.

-At the end of our chat, she left with several resources and instructions that solved my problem.
+At the end of our chat, she left with several resources and instructions that solved our problem.

-And she even threw in an extra tip or two, which I thought was pretty remarkable.
+And she even threw in an extra tip or two, which we thought was pretty remarkable.
 It made the nearly fifteen minute wait time worth the hassle.

 Not fast by any stretch.
-I almost put it under the Cons below for that reason alone.
-However, Amanda was so thoroughly helpful when she did connect that I’m leaving as a Pro for now.
+We almost put it under the Cons below for that reason alone.
+However, Amanda was so thoroughly helpful when she did connect that we’re leaving as a Pro for now.

 3. Free (New) Domain Name With Annual Purchase